shaibird/client-side-mastery/book-3-nashville-kennels/chapters/REACT_EDIT.md

     evt.preventDefault()
     setIsLoading(true);

+    // default values for locationId and customerId
-    // This is an edit, so we need the id const editedAnimal = {
+    // if you already have these components/modules in place, you will need to include the correct information const editedAnimal = {
-      id: props.match.params.animalId,
+      id: animalId,
       name: animal.name,
-      breed: animal.breed
+      breed: animal.breed,
+	    locationId: 1,
+	    customerId: 1
     };

-  AnimalManager.update(editedAnimal)
+  //pass the editedAnimal object to the database AnimalManager.update(editedAnimal)
     .then(() => history.push("/animals")
     )